OpenSettings/open-settings/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve the OpenSettings
 title: 'BUG |  '
 labels: bug
 assignees: ''

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
+Please fill out the details below so we can help resolve it quickly.

+## 🧩 What happened?

+Describe the bug or unexpected behavior you encountered.
+What did you expect to happen instead?

-Steps to reproduce the behavior:
+## 🔁 Steps to reproduce

+Provide step-by-step instructions so we can reproduce the issue:

-1. Go to '...'
+1. ...
-2. Click on '....'
+2. ...
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**OpenSettings Version (please complete the following information):**
-- Version [e.g. 1.0.0]

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+3. ...

+## 💻 Environment

+- **OpenSettings version:** (e.g. v1.1.0)
+- **.NET version:** (e.g. .NET 8)
+- **Operating System:** (e.g. Windows, macOS, Linux)

+## 📎 Relevant code or logs

+(Optional) Include code snippets, error messages, logs, or screenshots if helpful.